 We incurred expenses of approximately \$1.6 million and capitalized virtually no amounts during fiscal 2007 to comply with existing environmental regulations.
 This compares with \$0.9 million of expense and \$0.3 million of capital incurred during fiscal 2006.
 For fiscal 2008, we estimate expenses at our facilities will be approximately \$1.6 million for continuing environmental compliance and estimate virtually no capital expenditures for environmental compliance.
-Future expenditures relating to environmental matters will necessarily depend upon the application to us and our facilities of future regulations and government decisions.
-We will continue to have expenditures beyond fiscal 2008 in connection with environmental matters, including control of air emissions, control of water discharges and plant decommissioning costs.
-It is not possible at this time to reasonably estimate the amount of those expenditures, except as discussed above due to uncertainties about emission levels, control technologies, the positions of governmental authorities, the application of requirements to us, and, as to decommissioning, settlement dates.
+Future expenditures relating to environmental matters will necessarily depend upon the application to us and our facilities of future regulations and government decommissioning costs.
+It is not possible at this time to reasonably estimate the amount of those expenditures, except as discussed above due to uncertainties about emission levels, control technologies, the positions of governmental authorities, the application of requirements to us, and as to decommissioning, settlement dates.
 Based upon our experience to date, we do not believe that our compliance with environmental requirements will have a material adverse effect on our operations or financial condition.